lschierer/RUT/packages/luke/20050711/life-in-a-protectivist-nation.md

 ---

-title: Life in a protectivist nation
+title: "Life in a protectivist nation"
 date: 2005-07-11 21:29:39
 tags:
   -  politics-law